raghu3r/react-routing-app/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### How data can be passed through routes

+1. Creates a user route with a dynamic segment nickname.
+When the user goes to http://localhost:3000/user/John the dynamic segment should be passed down to the template and the user should see this:

+Hello John!

+Add postcode | Change my name

+2. When the user clicks on "Add postcode" button the user should be transitioned to user/<nickname>/postcode route.

+3. When the user is clicking on "Change my name" navigate to user/<nickname>/change-nameroute

+_ _ _ _ _ _ _ _

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.